My Bio

 Founder | Educator | Mediator | Consultant

-In 2016, Rev. Linda Seatts-Ogletree founded Release and Refresh Women’s Empowerment Series, Inc. (RRWES), a 501(c)(3) nonprofit dedicated to improving the Mental, Emotional, and Spiritual health of Women, Girls, and their Families.
-Recognized by the University of Michigan Ann Arbor as a partner in education, RRWES was created to support women and Girls who suffer emotionally in silence, providing them with the tools and encouragement needed to live their best lives.
+As the founder of Release and Refresh Women’s Empowerment Series, Inc. (RRWES), a 501(c)(3) nonprofit, Rev. Seatts-Ogletree has dedicated herself to improving the mental, emotional, and spiritual well-being of women, girls, and their families.
+Recognized by the University of Michigan–Ann Arbor as a partner in education, RRWES empowers those who suffer in silence by offering tools and support for personal and communal transformation.

 She has led numerous Workshops, Seminars, Training and Mediation for: